Junojames4/alx-system_engineering-devops/README.md

-Task 0.
-Where am i?
+Task 1.
+What’s in there?